-e, at MHI, believe in building a business model that delivers long-term values to our stakeholders and promotes sustainable considerations in our mining practices.
-We believe that sustainability will become even more integral to the Group as we move forward and therefore:
+We, at MHI, believe in a business model that delivers long-term value to our stakeholders and promotes sustainable mining practices.
+We believe sustainability is integral as we move forward and therefore:

-- We honor our stewardship of the environment as we continue to work on implementing responsible mining methods, providing a sustainable solution to mine rehabilitation, and instituting long-term livelihood opportunities for future generations.
-Our rehabilitation programs are a testament to this stewardship mindset.

-- We also put utmost emphasis on the health, security, and safety of our employees as well as partnering with our host communities to facilitate economic and social growth and development.

-- Lastly, but equally as important, MHI

-remains committed to complying with national

-and local government laws and regulations

-bearing in mind that good governance is at

-the heart of our future as an organization.
+- We honor our stewardship of the environment as we work on implementing responsible mining methods, provide a sustainable solution to mine rehabilitation, and institute livelihood opportunities for future generations.
+Our rehabilitation programs are a testament to this stewardship mindset. - We also put utmost emphasis on the health, security, and safety of our employees as well as partnering with our host communities to facilitate economic and social growth and development. - Lastly, but equally as important, MHI remains committed to complying with national and local government laws and regulations bearing in mind that good governance is at the heart of our future as an organization.

-Based on such factors, the scope of this

-Sustainability Report encompasses the MHI

-Group's performance (including its subsidiaries) - its actions, challenges, results, and achievements.
+Based on such factors, the scope of this Sustainability Report encompasses the MHI Group's performance (including its subsidiaries) - its actions, challenges, results, and achievements.